 Young people can get easily caught up in the zeitgeist, and the entertainment industry knows this all too well.
 The film critic Mark Kermode once had a telling exchange with a producer for the blockbuster film Titanic, which made over $2bn across the world.
 In his book “The Good, the Bad and the Multiplex”, he said that the studio mogul discounted all his criticisms of the film by saying; “The problem, Mark, is that you are not a teenage girl”.

-If we have any chance of regulating our natural impulse to spend as we grow up, we must be more aware of the persuasive and even manipulative marketing strategies used by the entertainment industry.
+If we have any chance of regulating the natural impulse to spend in our teen years, we must all become more aware of the persuasive and even manipulative marketing strategies used by the entertainment industry.